kp9001/awesome/README.md

 # Awesome WM

 My personal configuration of the awesome window manager.
 The original can be found [here](https://github.com/awesomeWM/awesome).
-I have a slightly different configuration which I use for my laptop [here](https://github.com/kp9001/awesome).
 Comments added to rc.lua should roughly explain changes to the default configuration.

 ![Chat screenshot](images/screenshot.png)